 Elements of music: students will learn about the main components of music and being able to apply them in a wide variety of performing, composing and listening tasks.

-World music: students will explore a number of different musical cultures and will perform, compose and improvise in that style individually and in groups.
+World music: students will explore a number of different musical cultures including Brazilian Samba, Chines music with improvisation and Reggae and will perform, compose and improvise in that style individually and in groups.

 Year 8 – Students develop skills they have gained previously and continue to apply the musical elements to different styles of music.
 They will also begin using music technology to gain an understanding of how music can be created using computers.
 The topics they study are:

-Film music: students will study the common features of film music and compose their own soundtrack to a short film clip using Cubase Pro 8.
+Film music: students will study the common features of film music, perform and record a well known piece of film music and compose their own soundtrack synchronised to a short film clip using Cubase Pro 8.

 Musical theatre: students will study the history of musical theatre and learn a well-known piece on the keyboard.
 They will also have the opportunity to rehearse the piece in a small ensemble including keyboard, percussion, guitar/ukulele and vocals.

-Theme and variation: in this project, students explore the technique of using a well-known tune as the basis for a composition
+Theme and variation: in this project, students explore the concept of using a well-known tune as the basis for a composition and varying ideas using a range of techniques.

-Blues and jazz: students will learn the history of blues and jazz and then compose their own piece of blues music based around the 12 bar blues and the blues scale.
+Blues and jazz: students will learn the history of blues and jazz and then compose their own piece of blues music based around the 12 bar blues and the blues scale, using keyboards, ukuleles, percussion and voice.
+Students who learn another instrument outside of the class are encouraged to incorporate it into their blues piece.

 Year 9 – Students extend their skills and knowledge in a range of other musical styles.
 They will be expected to carry out a variety of roles within ensembles as well as use music technology to a more advanced level.
 The topics they study are:

 Dance music: students will be exposed to a wide rang of traditional, modern and world dance styles.
-The first half of the project involves learning rehearsing and performing a traditional dance piece.
-This will then be followed by using music technology to compose and sequence a club dance piece.
+The first half of the project involves learning, rehearsing and performing a traditional dance piece as a whole class, taking a particular role in the ensemble and performing on the instrument they are most confident with.
+This will then be followed by using music technology to compose and sequence a club dance piece on Cubase.

-Pop performing: students will work in ensembles rehearsing and performing a pop song.
+Pop performing: students study the history of pop music and analyse it’s main features, then apply this by working in ensembles rehearsing and performing a well known pop song.

-African music: students will discover the main features of African music and will compose a piece in a small group using these elements.
+African music: students will discover the main features of African music and will compose a piece in a small group using these elements, using African drums, xylophones and vocals.

-War music: students partake in a number of small performing and composing projects relating to war music including fanfares, pastiches and war songs.
+War music: students partake in a number of small performing and composing projects relating to war music including fanfares, pastiches and war songs, exploring the link between conflict and musical expression.

 Key Stage 4